KshitizRajan7/kathmandu-jam-free-route/jam-free-frontend/README.md

 - **Responsive Design** for seamless mobile navigation
 - **Enhanced Context Usage** for user state management
 - **Google Maps Integration** using API key stored in `.env.local` (replaced static map with dynamic rendering)
+- **Location Control:** Added "Turn On Location" feature to enable browser geolocation and mark the user's current position on the map.
+- **Direct Destination Search:** Destination component now searches for coordinates and marks both the user's and

 ## Recent Updates (July 5, 2025)